Olawale29/30daysJavaScript/README.md

 - String Concatenation

-The exercise2 sub-directory comprises exercise.js, exercise2.js, and exercise3.js files designed for practicing the concepts learned on day 2.
+The exercises sub-directory comprises exercise1.js, exercise2.js, and exercise3.js files designed for practicing the concepts learned on day 2.

 # Day 3